The 9 out-of-town restaurants we wish were in LA

 Photograph: Lara Kastner

-We're no strangers to molecular gastronomy here (Red Medicine, The Bazaar), but Greg Achatz has always been king of the game—sorry Wylie.
+We're no strangers to molecular gastronomy here (Red Medicine, The Bazaar), but Grant Achatz has always been king of the game—sorry Wylie.
 Through a battle with tongue cancer and crying baby backlash, he's been plating up and dishing out inventive, awe-inspiring bites since 2005.
 We can't even fathom what he'd do with ingredients from SoCal farmers markets.

 9. Artichoke Basille's Pizza, New York City